Learning Visual Representations via Language-Guided Sampling: Introduction

 \section{Introduction}

 Consider the images in~\cref{fig:teaser}, is the center image more similar to its left or right neighbor?
-Despite the difference in background and lighting, it is clear that the right pair captures the same concept: a flying snow owl.
+Despite the difference in background and pose, it is clear that the right pair captures the same concept: a flying snow owl.
 Nevertheless, a self-supervised image model will judge the left pair as more similar.
-Human perception and language abstract away appearance differences to capture conceptual similarity, rather than just visual similarity.
-Ideally, we could learn visual features that capture conceptual similarity, allowing them to effectively generalize to other visual tasks.
-In this work, we show how language can be a proxy for conceptual similarity, allowing us to sample better pairs for contrastive learning and train more generalizable visual models.
+Human perception and language abstract away appearance differences to capture conceptual similarity rather than just visual similarity.
+Ideally, we could learn visual features that capture conceptual similarity and generalize effectively to other visual tasks.
+In this work, we show how language can be a proxy for conceptual similarity; allowing us to sample better pairs for contrastive learning and train more generalizable visual models.

 Image-only contrastive learning uses visual similarity as a proxy for conceptual similarity.
-This is based on the observation that discriminative approaches can discover inter-class similarity--\eg, cheetahs are similar to lions-- without explicit annotation~\cite{wu2018unsupervised}.
-The core idea is to then train a discriminative model where each instance is treated as a separate class, and the model is trained to map augmented versions of the same image to similar features~\cite{chen2020mocov2,chen2020big,chen2020simple,chen2021exploring,wu2018unsupervised}.
+This is based on the observation that discriminative approaches can discover inter-class similarity--\eg, cheetahs are similar to lions-- without requiring explicit annotations~\cite{wu2018unsupervised}.
+The core idea is to train a discriminative model where each instance is treated as a separate class, and the model is trained to map augmented views of the same image to similar features~\cite{chen2020mocov2,chen2020big,chen2020simple,chen2021exploring,wu2018unsupervised}.
 While successful, instance discrimination ignores the similarity between different instances as it assumes all other images are unrelated.
 Later work focused on inter-image relationships by estimating clusters~\cite{asano2019sela,caron2018deepcluster,caron2020unsupervised} or finding nearest neighbors~\cite{dwibedi2021nnclr}.
 However, those relationships are estimated using visual embeddings; resulting in visually, rather than conceptually, similar pairs.